Renato Unso, the heartbreak kid who shattered the National Record

 His first try in athletics came in 1976 when he was a final year student at the Victorino Mapa High School.

-During a physical fitness test, he cleared 3 meters for the standing long jump and 5.40m in the long jump.
+He cleared 3 meters for the long jump during a physical fitness test and 5.40m in the long jump.

 Summoned to join the preparation for the school’s annual meet.